 Tony has been a committee member since almost the day he joined Market Weighton Civic Society in 1985.
 Has held the position of Chairman and is currently Secretary and has represented the Society at YHACS since its inception.
 Tony's working life began on arable /dairy farms in Hampshire.
 Realising getting up for milking cows at 5am at 50 was not for him, he qualified as an agricultural engineer and subsequently found himself specialising in education and training at Agricultural Colleges in East Sussex and in East Yorkshire.
 Currently employed, in a more recent post, as a School Technology Technician.
 Has a passion for environmental issues, the built environment, industrial heritage and social history.
 Other active interests include ploughing judging and hedgelaying.

 Margaret is chair of the relatively new Goole Civic Society, established in 2011.
 Born and educated in Sheffield, she lived in Leeds for many years, where she was assistant editor of the Yorkshire Post.
-She moved to Goole in 2003 and was Head of Operations for the Press Association, the UK’s national news agency, based in nearby Howden.
-Now retired, she is involved with various local organisations helping to promote Goole and is a member of the Humber LEP Employment and Skills Board, the Humber North Bank Partnership and the Hull and East Yorkshire Local Nature Partnership Shadow Board.
+She moved to Goole in 2003 and was Head of Operations for the Press Association, the UK's national news agency, based in nearby Howden.
+Now retired, she is involved with various local organisations helping to promote Goole.
+She sits on the Skills boards of both the Humber and the York, North Yorkshire and East Riding Local Enterprise Partnerships.
 She is a governor of Selby College and a trustee of Castaway Goole, a charity providing theatre and arts opportunities to adults and young people with learing and physical disabilities or mental health difficulties.

 Portfolio: Civic Pride and Engagement